VR-25/sysconfig-patcher/README.md

 Generally, once the module is installed, you don't have to do anything else.

-If you face issues, go to settings > security and try one or all of the following workarounds (a reboot is implied):
+If `Google Play Services` package is not optimized, go to settings > security and try one or all of the following workarounds (a reboot is implied):

+- Disable all Google `Trust Agents`.
+This may break Google `Smart Lock` features.
 - Disable all Google `Device Administrators`.
-- Disable all Google `Trust Agents`.
 - Disable `Find My Device`.